paulc75-sco/AWS/Load Balancer/README.md

-AWS - Simple ELB Deployment
+# AWS - Simple ELB Deployment
-Work in progress

 This Terraform script deploys a Application load balancer into a public subnet.